SI507Waiver/507WaiverAssignment-Fall2016/README.md

 * Please don't use any *other* third-party libraries if at all possible (my solution didn't need any others, so I know it should be possible).
 Keep in mind that I need to be able to run and grade upwards of 60 of these things, and it won't work if I have to install a bunch of other libraries.
 * If you already have a python installation on your machine with a bunch of libraries, etc., I strongly recommend you set up a [virtualenv](https://virtualenv.pypa.io/en/stable/) for this assignment to avoid any possible library confilcts.

+How to submit:
+* Push all of your changes to the GitHub repository you created for the assignment.
+* [Fill out the submissiom form](https://docs.google.com/forms/d/e/1FAIpQLScWlx-pPS0mC7z1YGwRkzsnQvU2WjNPfBaTQbm-Uj2b-u857g/viewform) ONLY after you have completed your assignment and are ready for it to be graded.
+Your assignment will only be graded if you submit the form, and it can be graded any time after you submit the form.